-The internal paint in the rooms shall be off white or any equivalent Colour while the external wall shall not be painted by the brickwork pointed.
+The internal paint in the rooms shall be off white or any equivalent colour while the external wall shall not be painted by the brickwork pointed.
 Below are details for the workmanship for internal wall painting clean surfaces to be painted before applying paint.
 Remove oil and grease prior to mechanical cleaning.
-Programme cleaning and painting so that contamination from the cleaning process will not fall onto wet, newly painted surfaces.
+Programme cleaning and painting so that contaminates from cleaning process will not fall onto wet, newly painted surfaces.